Washington Metrorail, United States of America

 The Metrorail system uses an automatic train control (ATC) system for its fleet.
 The ATC has three separate subsystems, automatic train protection (ATP), automatic train operation (ATO) and automatic train supervision (ATS).

 Verizon Wireless is the only communicating medium that works while the Metrorail traverses through the tunnel.
 The Metrorail system has two-way radios between train operator and the operational control centre (OCC).
 The system also has hotlines to communicate from OCC to police and fire departments.
 In addition, the system has various communication and safety systems, including an automated electronic fire protection system.
-Intercoms are also fixed in rail cars, lifts, platforms and landings.
+Intercoms are also installed in rail cars, lifts, platforms and landings.

 The subsystem ATP controls operations including interlocking, train separation and door operations and the ATO controls the operations of the automatically running trains.